. . . And What You Can Do To Minimize The Risks!

 A dental implant can fail at almost any time.

-Generally, the risk is highest at the moment the implant is put in.
+Generally, the risk is highest at the moment the implant is put in, and over the next 30 days.
 Then the risk declines as the months go by.
 If all is well after 12 months, the risk is much less, but it never goes to zero!

 A dental implant may start to fail almost from the minute it is put in, OR ten years later!
 Here are a few situations that can occur;